-A mantra, phrase, song lyric or literary quotation may be particularly meaningful to you, so much so that you wish to be reminded of it constantly and have it tastefully written on your skin.
-In recent years, this has been one of the top tattoo trends among men and women.
-If the quote comes from someone close to you, you can even have it done in their handwriting, so as to give it that personal touch.
+A mantra, phrase, song lyric or literary quotation may be significant to you, so much so that you wish to be reminded of it constantly and have it tastefully written on your skin.
+This has been one of the top tattoo trends among men and women in recent years.
+If the quote comes from someone close to you, you can even have it done in their handwriting to give it that personal touch.

 4. Sailor Jerry-Style Tattoos by Old Ironsides

-The old-timey Nautical style of tattoos has recently made a resurgence, due to their classic look and symbolism.
+The old-timey nautical style of tattoos has recently made a resurgence due to their classic look and symbolism.
 Defined by their distinct black line around the edge, older-looking designs without much detail, and bold basic colors, these tattoos have meaning going back nearly 200 years.
 Swallows and Sparrows can symbolize survival of traveling over great distances, and ships and women can represent safe havens or part of your past.
-Old Ironsides, formerly Sailor Jerry tattoo, in Honolulu Hawaii is perfect for just such work… and you can enjoy the vacation while you’re there, too.
+Old Ironsides, formerly Sailor Jerry Tattoo in Honolulu, is perfect for just such work… and you can enjoy a vacation while you’re there.

-Emma (aka @luckystab on Instagram) is a tattoo artist mainly working out of Brooklyn, New York, that specializes in stick and poke tattooing.
-Stick and poke tattoos don’t require a gun, utilizing solely needle and ink.
+Grey (aka @grey.tattoos on Instagram) is a tattoo artist from Chicago who specializes in stick and poke tattooing.
+Stick and poke tattoos don’t require a gun, solely needle and ink.
 This handmade style of tattoos is popular among DIY punks (not to mention prison inmates), but it can also be used to great effect by professional tattoo artists.
-Emma’s work is wildly impressive with an awesome range that includes viney flowers, fruit with faces, animals in motion and cute characters.
-Although Emma is based in New York, they occasionally travel to tattoo parlors in various cities (when quarantine ends, that is), so pay attention to their Instagram page and see when Emma may be in your neck of the woods tattooing next.
+Grey’s work is wildly impressive with an amazing range that includes cute characters, florals, stars and more.

 6. Gorgeously Precise Renderings by Miki

-If you’re looking for the thinnest lines and most detailed work we’ve ever come across, look no further than tattoos crafted by Korean artist Miki (@____miki________ on Instagram).
-Her work is heavily tied to Korean culture and features some insane, gory and political imagery.
-Her artwork is so delicately tattooed on skin that it’s almost beyond words.
+If you’re looking for the thinnest lines and most detailed work we’ve ever seen, look no further than tattoos crafted by Korean artist Miki (@_miki__kim on Instagram).
+Her work is heavily tied to Korean culture and features insane, gory and political imagery.
+Her artwork is so delicately tattooed on the skin that it’s almost beyond words.
 Miki tattoos primarily out of Seoul but hits the road occasionally when she can, and depending on where you are in this world, finding her could be a bit of a hike.
 All in all, to have a tattoo done by Miki will be well worth it.

 7. Glitchy Lined Faces by Kevin Tattoos